advanced-security/advanced-security-material/code-scanning-guides/setup-codeql-cli.md

 CodeQL will also finalize the database at the specified `db` directory.
 Within your codeql database directory (in this case `db`) you should notice a db-javascript directory which contains the db schemes and a src.zip which contains the source that was extracted.

-#### Importing the CodeQL database to Visual Studios
+#### Optional: Importing the CodeQL database to Visual Studios
 You can actually take this database and import it to your Visual Studios workspace.
-To get started on that, please go to this repository and follow the instructions on how to setup the CodeQL starter workspace, as well as installing the CodeQL plugin.
+To get started on that, please go to this [repository](https://github.com/github/vscode-codeql-starter) and follow the instructions on how to setup the CodeQL starter workspace, as well as installing the CodeQL plugin.
 Once you have the CodeQL plugin installed, import the database you created in this step and try to run a javascript query against the database.